hallzy/youtube-playlist-search/README.md

 So, to install this extension:

 * Download, or clone this repository
+* For the 'Brave Browser' only, enable the setting "Allow Google login for extensions" and restart the browser
 * Open the 'Extensions' page in Chrome settings
 * Toggle 'Developer mode' on (this should be in the top right corner)
 * Click "Load Unpacked"